Burro Spring

 Peak

 Quitobaquito Hills is a range of hills in Pima County, Arizona.
 The name is of Tohono O'odham - Spanish origin meaning 'house ring spring'.
 Its tallest summit is an unnamed hill 1,880 feet that overlooks Cipriano Pass to the east.
-Quitobaquito Hills is situated 2 miles northwest of Burro Spring.
+Quitobaquito Hills is situated 2 miles north of Burro Spring.

 Burro Spring